-In the current situation, video interviews have really come into their own, providing a safe way to interview for future roles, doing away with unnecessary travel and expenses and connecting employers and candidates who may be overseas.
+In the current situation, tips for video interviews have really become invaluable, as video interviews themselves have come into their own.
+They provide a safe way to interview for future roles, doing away with unnecessary travel and expenses, and connecting employers and candidates who may be overseas.

 Unlike face to face or telephone interviews, video interviews require different preparation techniques as well as dealing with technology, so here are our top tips when it comes to video interviews.